licton/lovelicton/content/pages/home_zone.md

 **Can I donate to the effort?**

 Seattle Neighborhood Greenways which is a local nonprofit working to make every neighborhood a great place to walk, bike, and live, is currently supporting this project with staff time and resources.
 You can donate to help make this a reality at [seattlegreenways.org](http://seattlegreenways.org/).
 Or contact [Gordon@seattlegreenways.org](mailto:Gordon@seattlegreenways.org) for more information.

-**What's next?**

-The first public in-person meeting to provide feedback will be held at the Meridian Health Center (10521 Meridian Ave) starting at 6:30 PM September 13th.
-If able, please register your intention to attend the meeting on [Seattle Greenways home zone website](http://seattlegreenways.org/homezone/)